Orphanage: Deinstitutionalization

 Evidence from a variety of studies supports the vital importance of attachment security and later development of children.
 Deinstitutionalization of orphanages and children's homes program in the United States began in the 1950s, after a series of scandals involving the coercion of birth parents and abuse of orphans (notably at Georgia Tann's Tennessee Children's Home Society).
 In Romania, a decree was established that aggressively promoted population growth, banning contraception and abortions for women with fewer than four children, despite the wretched poverty of most families.
 After Ceausescu was overthrown, he left a society unable and unwilling to take care of its children.
 Researchers conducted a study to see what the implications of this early childhood neglect were on development.
 Typically reared Romanian children showed high rates of secure attachment.
 Whereas the institutionally raised children showed huge rates of disorganized attachment.
 Many countries accepted the need to de-institutionalize the care of vulnerable children—that is, close down orphanages in favor of foster care and accelerated adoption.

-Foster care operates by taking in children from their homes due to the lack of care or abuse of their parents, where orphanages take in children with no parents or children whose parents have dropped them off for a better life, typically due to income.
+Foster care operates by taking in children from their homes, due to the lack of care or abuse from their parents, where orphanages take in children with no parents or children whose parents have dropped them off for a better life, typically due to income.
 Major charities are increasingly focusing their efforts on the re-integration of orphans in order to keep them with their parents or extended family and communities.
 Orphanages are no longer common in the European Community, and Romania, in particular, has struggled greatly to reduce the visibility of its children's institutions to meet conditions of its entry into the European Union.

 Some have stated it is important to understand the reasons for child abandonment, then set up targeted alternative services to support vulnerable families at risk of separation such as mother and baby units and day care centres.